bc-anaisabel/meta_analysis_climate_restor/README.md

 ### Research objectives

+- Identify if there is an association between general dryness and restoration success and which factors participate in the direction and strenght of the relationship (e.g. ecosystem type, latitude, restoration period, recovery metric)

+- Analyze and consider climate trends and extreme events in association to the restoration success/failure

 - Establish restoration success (response ratio of recovery completeness) for studies from 2013-2020 in North America - (*identified from data exploration*)

-- Identify if there is an association between general dryness and restoration success and which factors participate in the direction and strenght of the relationship (e.g. ecosystem type, latitude, restoration period, recovery metric)

-- Analyze and consider climate trends and extreme events for the restoration sites

 ### Expected results

-Increasing climate deviation from climate normal values in a site will have a negative relationship with restoration succes.
-This will be dependent on the type of ecosystem and latitude where restoration occurred, the type of metric used to evaluate restoration success, and the climatic variable considered.
-If there isa  relationship is, then this could serve in restoration ecology for creating restoration models and could eventually be used in restoration practice.
-The identification of sites where relevant climatic variables (according to the ecosystem and latitude) have deviated considerably,  would help establish restoration priorities to save time and money.
-Active restoration could be targeted towards places more prone to recover.
+Greatest negative differences from CMI historical normal values in a site will have an association with restoration failure.
+This association will be dependent on the type of ecosystem and latitude where restoration occurred, and the type of metric used to evaluate restoration success.
+If there is an  association then this could be used in restoration ecology to set goals where climate trends and extreme events are incorporated to create more attainable results that are sustainable and impactful.

 ## 2. Methods

+1. Restoration success

+To determine restoration success I used an effect size common in meta-analysis known as response ratio (reference).
+This response ratio is what Jones and collaborators used in their study[6] to determine recovery completeness.
+I double-checked their estimations and then calculated it for the new studies I incorporated.
+Response ratio was calculated like this:

+**Response ratio = Ln (End/Goal)** where *End*  represents the recovery variable's value at the end of the study and *Goal* represents the reference goal value to be reached.

+2. Climate variables

+Explain here why CMI

-I explored three different of using climate to test the association between recovery completeness and drought:
+I used three different climate values of CMI to test the association between recovery completeness and climate:

-1. **CMI NORMAL 1961-1990**: Obtain the average CMI for the climate normal period of 1961-1990.
+a) **CMI NORMAL 1961-1990**: Obtain the average CMI for the climate normal period of 1961-1990.
 This reflects
-2. **CMI restoration period**: Obtain the average CMI value for the duration of the restoration period for each observation and obtain the difference compared to the CMI normal 1961-1990.
+b) **CMI restoration period**: Obtain the average CMI value for the duration of the restoration period for each observation and obtain the difference compared to the CMI normal 1961-1990.
 This corresponds to longer term trends
-3. **CMI extreme**: Choose the largest negative CMI anomaly during the restoration period, i.e. the most severe drought extreme event and subtract from this the corresponding climate normal value for each climate variable (*In progress: to be calculated and added to this site*) your largest negative annual CMI anomaly during the restoration period, representing the most severe drought extreme event.
+c) **CMI extreme**: Choose the largest negative CMI anomaly during the restoration period, i.e. the most severe drought extreme event and subtract from this the corresponding climate normal value for each climate variable (*In progress: to be calculated and added to this site*) your largest negative annual CMI anomaly during the restoration period, representing the most severe drought extreme event.

+3. Recovery variables

+I focused on those variables most commonly assessed and related to terrestrial ecosystem's restoration: diversity, abundance, community characteristics (referring to composition), nitrogen and nutrients.
+These were identified from the original study [6] and employed in the same way for the studies I incorporated.

 <p align="center">